 What Are the Signs of Opioid Addiction?ippsych

 In the United States, opioid addiction is a serious issue facing many families.
 Some of these opioids are not commonly associated with “street drugs.”
 Instead, doctors are the ones who often prescribe them.
 These drugs are known to produce a sense of euphoria.
 For that reason, many people do misuse them.
-If your loved one is abusing opioids, here are some telltale signs of substance use.
+If your loved one abuses opioids, here are some telltale signs of substance use.

 A Serious Crisis